 Patients

 All patients with ampullary tumors who underwent EP at Kobe University Hospital between January 2007 and October 2018 were included in this study.
 Tumor staging and intraductal involvement were evaluated using computed tomography (CT) and EUS for all patients.
-IDUS was attempted for cases which were difficult to diagnose intraductal extension by EUS, because of the risk of pancreatitis.
+IDUS was attempted for cases that were difficult to diagnose intraductal extension by EUS, because of the risk of pancreatitis.
 The main indication for EP was adenoma, as determined by a preoperative biopsy examination, without bile/pancreatic duct extension, according to EUS and/or IDUS (Figure 1).
 In the cases with evidence of ampullary carcinoma by the preoperative biopsy, PD was recommended.
 In some cases, such as those involving super-elderly patients or patients in a poor general condition, EP was performed when T2 invasion was not detected by preoperative imaging studies.
 Preoperative biopsy diagnosed as adenocarcinoma was only 4 patients in this study.
 In these cases, they were unfit for surgery because 1 patient was super-elderly (85 years old), and 3 patients were poor general condition with severe comorbidity.
 The clinical outcomes of each EP cases were retrospectively investigated.
 The study protocol was reviewed and approved by the ethical committee at Kobe University School of Medicine before the study (No. 170057).
 This study was conducted in accordance with the Declaration of Helsinki and the consolidated Good Clinical Practice guidelines.
 All authors had access to the study data, and they all reviewed and approved the final manuscript.

 EP procedure and evaluation of resected specimens